DTel-HQ/dtel/Payment.md

 Currently we cannot accept any payment bots right now.
 In the future we may let you, but this is still being decided.

 ## Donation
-$1 CAD = 1 billion DiscordTel credits.
+$1 CAD = 1 million DiscordTel credits.

 ### Reference rate
 Actual rate determined by real time currency exchange rate.

-* 1 USD = 1348650000 credits
+* 1 USD = 1348650 credits
-* 1 Robux = 1/80 USD = 16858125 credits
+* 1 Robux = 1/80 USD = 16858 credits. **Only group payouts is accepted**, so you'll need BC/OBC.
-* 1 satoshi = 35273 credits, as of May 25 2017
+* 1 satoshi = 32 credits, as of June 30 2017
-* 1 Aeroplan mile = 1/138 CAD = 7246376.81 credits

 ### Methods
 By gift cards.
-Currently accept: Steam, Rixty, Roblox, PlayStation, XBOX, virtually everything with a code, not physical card.
+Currently accept everything with a code, not physical card (Unless it can be used online).

 For Canadians, you can also perform an Interac E-Transfer to `austinhuang0131@gmail.com`.
 Don't forget to DM austinhuang#1076 the secret question and response!